Singapore Police Force: Notable cases

-In March 1976, one of Singapore's top prominent senior lawyers, the late Subhas Anandan, was arrested by a corrupt policeman for suspected involvement in a secret society under the Criminal Law (Temporary Provisions) Act.
+In March 1976, one of Singapore's top prominent senior lawyers, Subhas Anandan, was arrested by a corrupt policeman for suspected involvement in a secret society under the Criminal Law (Temporary Provisions) Act.
 He was remanded without trial in a prison for a few months.
 Subhas was exonerated and acquitted in November of the same year, following an investigation probe by the Corrupt Practices Investigation Bureau.

 On 10 July 2013, ex-policeman Senior Staff Sergeant Iskandar Rahmat — a 14-year veteran award-winning investigation officer — killed a car workshop owner and the man's son, and has since been on the death row from 2017 onward, after failing in his appeal and president clemency against the death sentence.
 The case was known as the Kovan double murders in Singapore media.
 On 5 February 2025, Iskandar was executed after his appeals to court & clemency to the president unsuccessful.

 On 21 July 2023, police sergeant Uvaraja Gopal committed suicide following workplace harassment and racial discrimination.
 He had a history of mentally unstable behaviour, leading to him being relieved of carrying firearms in February 2023.
 He was being investigated after allegedly assaulting his brother a few days prior, and a report was filed by his mother saying she feared for her safety.
 The case garnered national attention and outrage, with calls for an independent inquiry due to beliefs of a coverup.